 Belgium Cyprus Denmark Hungary Ireland Luxembourg Gains realized by non-resident entities in respect of shares in a Belgian company are not taxable.
 Gains realized by non-resident individuals in respect of shares in a Belgian company are taxable under certain circumstances (if there is no adequate treaty protection).
 In principle, capital gains realized on the transfer of shares by non-residents are fully exempt from taxation in Cyprus.
 Only if the Cyprus company in which the shares are held owns immovable property situated in Cyprus will capital gains tax be due on the transfer of the shares.
 Capital gains realized by a non-resident shareholder on the sale of shares in a Danish company are not subject to Danish taxation, unless the shares are attributable to a Danish permanent establishment of such shareholder in which case the rules described under 2.3 above apply.
-Gains realized by non- residents on the transfer of shares in a Hungarian resident company are, in principle, not taxable in Hungary.
-However, if non-residents have a shareholding in 'real estate companies', they qualify as Hungarian taxpayers and are generally subject to CIT (10%/19%) in Hungary on the capital gain realized upon the alienation of the participation (i.e. sale, in-kind contribution, transfer without consideration and withdrawal of share through a capital decrease).
-A taxpayer qualifies as a 'real estate company' if the value of Hungarian real estate exceeds 75% of the aggregate market value of the total assets shown in its financial statement on a group level (including the taxpayer, its Hungarian tax resident related companies and the foreign related companies having a Hungarian permanent establishment either with or without Hungarian real estate); Gains realized by non- residents on the disposal of shares in an Irish company are not taxable, except when the shares in the Irish company derive their value or the greater part of their value directly or indirectly from land, minerals, mining or exploration rights in Ireland.
+Gains realized by non-residents on the transfer of shares in a Hungarian resident company are, in principle, not taxable in Hungary.
+However, if non-residents have a shareholding in 'real estate companies', they are generally subject to CIT in Hungary on the capital gain realized upon the alienation of the participation and the withdrawal of shares through capital decrease.
+A taxpayer qualifies as a 'real estate company' (except if it is listed on a recognized stock exchange) if: • the value of its Hungarian real estate exceeds 75% of the market value of its total assets (or if this ratio is met at a specific group level); and • any of the shareholders of the taxpayer or of a group member are resident on at least one day of the tax year in a non-treaty country where the double tax treaty allows Hungary to tax such capital gains.
+Gains realized by non- residents on the disposal of shares in an Irish company are not taxable, except when the shares in the Irish company derive their value or the greater part of their value directly or indirectly from land, minerals, mining or exploration rights in Ireland.
 However, if the shares in the Irish company are quoted on a stock exchange such capital gains tax does not apply.
 Liquidation proceeds are subject to capital gains tax in the hands of the shareholder of the liquidated company, in circumstances where the conditions for the capital gains tax exemption described in 2.3 above are not met at the moment of liquidation.
 Gains realized by non-residents on the alienation of a substantial interest in a Luxembourg company (more than 10%), including distributions received upon liquidation, are taxable if the gain is realized within a period of 6 months following the acquisition of the shares.
 Other rules apply if the non-resident transferor was resident in Luxembourg for more than 15 years in the past.